markushevpro/sidelaunch/README.md

 Right-click the item, wait for a separate pop-up window.

 - **Close application**<br/>
-Search for Sidelaunch icon in system tray, click on it then click "Close".
+Click on the Sidelaunch icon in system tray, then click "Close".

 ## Notices